Obesity Prevention and Control Program

-The following is a description of the Obesity Prevention and Control Program’s SFY14 current initiatives and services.
+The following is a description of the Obesity Prevention and Control Program’s SFY15 current initiatives and services.

 Play Every Day & Healthy Futures Campaign

 Educating the Public

 The program is inspiring children and families to be more physically active through a public education social marketing campaign and a school-based physical activity challenge.

 Play Every Day!

-The Play Every Day campaign delivers Alaska-specific messages focused on raising awareness about childhood obesity in Alaska and encouraging parents and families to prioritize daily physical activity for maintaining a healthy weight and overall good health.
+The Play Every Day campaign delivers Alaska-specific messages focused on raising awareness about childhood obesity in Alaska and encouraging parents and families to prioritize daily physical activity and serving fewer sugary drinks to their families.

-Play Every Day uses community and school events, as well as media and other marketing resources, to create a sustained campaign aimed at increasing youth and family physical activity and participation in the Healthy Futures Challenge and physical activity events, and reducing sugary drink consumption.
+Play Every Day uses community and school events, as well as media and other marketing resources, to create a sustained campaign aimed at increasing youth and family physical activity, promoting participation in the Healthy Futures Challenge and physical activity events, and reducing sugary drink consumption.

 Healthy Futures, now the signature program of the Alaska Sports Hall of Fame, encourages kids to build the habit of daily physical activity through three main efforts:

 - Running a Physical Activity Log Challenge through Alaska elementary schools, and awarding prizes that promote physical activity to children who complete the challenge.

 - Supporting community physical activity events by making them fun and affordable for families.
 These recreational events offer no- to low-cost safe physical activity opportunities.
 Simply by participating, all kids are rewarded with medals and cheers.

-- Working with positive, physically active Alaska role models, including Olympian Kikkan Randall, Lars Flora, Holly Brooks, and Aelin Peterson; national hockey stars Scott Gomez, Joey Crabb and Tim Wallace; and Yukon Quest dog sled champion Aliy Zirkle.
+- Working with positive, physically active Alaska role models, including Olympians Kikkan Randall, Lars Flora, Holly Brooks, and Aelin Peterson; national hockey stars Scott Gomez, Joey Crabb and Tim Wallace; and Yukon Quest dog sled champion Aliy Zirkle.